-One of the best parts of setting up shop in a new city is getting to partner with inspiring individuals along the way.
-From artists to makers, potters, and chefs – we met so many talented people while opening up our East Coast outpost last Fall.
+One of the best parts of working at Schoolhouse is getting to partner with inspiring individuals along the way.
+From artists to makers, potters, and chefs – we met so many talented people while visiting the Steel City last Fall.
 So, as a celebration to creative expression, we thought we’d kick off the new year by featuring an inspiring Pittsburgh-native whose style and aesthetic we admire.

 With a keen eye for street style and the photo skills to back it up, Chancelor Humphrey is the creative behind the camera for Instagram account “Keep Pittsburgh Dope.”
 Capturing the spirit of the Steel City, Chancelor started “KPD” to feature the unique people that live in it.
 From hosting events to partnering with other creatives, through hard work and the power of social media, Chance’s self-made career continues to grow.
 A talented photographer, radio personality, and entrepreneur, we caught up with Chancelor to learn more about his design ethos, creative process, and the origins behind “KPD.”